 My research area is focused on the intersection between radio/audio and technology, in particular how these new technologies offer opportunities for content creators and listeners.
 I am interested in considering what these changes mean for the form of the content, and how the arrival of new technologies impacts upon content.
-Recent work has considered the nature of podcasting as an established media form and the impact of the podcast Serial.
+Recent work has considered the nature of podcasting as an established media form and the shifting economies of the UK audio industries.